What are the official nicknames of the states of America and how they appeared

 Missouri

-Missouri is called "Show Me State".
-According to the Secretary of State's office, a possible origin is a quote by Missouri Congressman Willard Duncan Vandiver as he traveled through Philadelphia: “I come from a state that grows corn, cotton, cocklebur, and Democrats, and naked eloquence does not convince or satisfy me.
-I am from Missouri.
-You must show me."
+Missouri is called the “Show Me State.”
+According to the Secretary of State's Office, a possible origin is a quote from Missouri Congressman Willard Duncan Vandiver while traveling in Philadelphia: “I come from a state that grows corn, cotton, cockleburs, and Democrats, and bare eloquence neither convinces nor satisfies me.
+I'm from Missouri.
+You have to show me.”

 Another theory comes from a mining town in Colorado as a term to make fun of miners who came from Missouri.
 The Colorados said, "This man is from Missouri, you have to show him."